rhdtownsend/msg/docs/joss/paper.md

 also convolve spectra with filter/instrument response functions, to provide corresponding photometric colors.
-Therefore, it is a straightforward and complete solution to synthesizing observables (spectra, colors, etc.) for stellar models, and as such an ideal seasoning to add flavor to stellar astrophysics research.
+Therefore, it is a straightforward and complete solution to synthesizing observables (spectra, colors, etc.) for stellar models; MSG is the ideal seasoning to add flavor to stellar astrophysics research.

 # Figures